-QUEST is the name of the program serving identified gifted students in grades 1 through 8 in Bulloch County.
-QUEST is an acronym for Quality and Unique Experiences in Study and Thought.
+Quality Unique Experiences in Study and Thought (QUEST) is the name of Bulloch County School's program serving identified gifted students in first through eighth grades.
 The program provides special instruction for gifted students so they may achieve at levels commensurate with their intellectual abilities.
 QUEST provides both group and individual learning experiences to develop cognitive skills, leadership potential, thinking abilities and creative abilities.
 Students in grades 1 - 5 are served in a resource room by a teacher certified in gifted education one day per week.
 Middle school students, grades 6 - 8, are served 1 period each day.

 The QUEST curriculum provides opportunities that enhance the following skills: Communication, problem Solving, Creative and Critical Thinking, Research and Study, Guided Independent Study, and Self Evaluation.

-CogAT Test of Mental Ability (Test) - Full scale or appropriate component score ³ the 96th percentile (by age)
+CogAT Test of Mental Ability: Full scale or appropriate component score ³ the 96th percentile (by age)

-NWEA Measure of Academic Progress MAP (Test) - Score ³ the 90th percentile (by age or grade) on Total Reading, Total Math, or Total Battery
+NWEA MAP Test Academic Achievement: Score ³ the 90th percentile (by age or grade) on Total Reading, or Total Math, or Total Battery

-Torrance Test of Creativity (Test) - Score ³ the 90th percentile (by age or grade) on the Total Battery percentile
+Torrance Test of Creativity: Score ³ the 90th percentile (by age or grade) on the Total Battery percentile

-Under Option B, students must eligible in three of the four criteria areas listed above (Mental ability, achievement, creativity, motivation).
+Option B - a student must be eligible in three of the four areas listed above in chart one.

 Information shall be gathered in each of the four data categories.
 At least one of the criteria must be met by a score on a nationally-normed standardized test.
 Any data used to assess one category, may not be used to assess another category.
 Assessment data must be current within two years.